claimed-framework/c3/GettingStarted.md

 C3 generates the container image that is pushed to the registry, a `<my-operator-script>.yaml` file for KubeFlow, a `<my-operator-script>.job.yaml` for Kubernetes, and a `<my-operator-script>.cwl` file for CWL.

+### 4.6 CLAIMED Containerless Operators
+CLAIMED containerless operators allow you to execute scripts as fully functional workflow components without the need for traditional containerization.

+After installing the claimed component compiler via pip install claimed c3, you can compile a script into a containerless operator just as you would for containerized components like Docker, Kubernetes (jobs, pods, deployments), Kubeflow, or Apache Airflow.

+Using the command c3_create_containerless_operator my_script.py, your script is transformed into a standalone, executable operator.
+An example of a containerless operator can be found in the [containerless-bootstrap repository](https://github.com/claimed-framework/containerless-bootstrap).
+These operators can be executed seamlessly using the claimed CLI, replacing the container registry path with the containerless prefix.
+For instance, running claimed --component containerless/claimed-util-cos:latest --cos_connection cos://access_key_id:secret_access_key@s3.us-east.cloud-object-storage.appdomain.cloud/some_bucket/some_path --operation put --local_path some_file.zip enables cloud object storage operations with the 'claimed-util-cos' without requiring a container runtime.
+This approach significantly reduces overhead and speeds up execution while maintaining compatibility with established workflow orchestration frameworks.

 ---